 The columns in this view are also displayed in the Log view (but in a different order).
-See page 4-19 for column descriptions.
+See page 4-61 for column descriptions.

-4.8.3 How Task Load Works with System Analyzer
+4.12.3 How Task Load Works

 The Task Load feature displays data provided automatically by internal SYS/BIOS calls to functions from the ti.sysbios.utils.Load module.
 SYS/BIOS threads are pre-instrumented to provide load data using a background thread.